-As at 31 December 2022, the Group had a total of approximately 2,800 employees (2021: approximately 3,400 employees) across mainland China, Hong Kong, Germany, Switzerland, Austria, India and the United States.
-In 2022, total staff costs (including Directors' emoluments, employees' remuneration and contribution to retirement benefits schemes) amounted to approximately HK\$704,000,000 (2021: HK\$783,000,000), accounting for 28% (2021: 29%) of its revenue.
+As at 31 December 2023, the Group had a total of approximately 2,200 employees (31 December 2022: approximately 2,800 employees) across mainland China, Hong Kong, Germany, Switzerland, Austria, India and the United States.
+In 2023, total staff costs (including Directors' emoluments, employees' remuneration and contribution to retirement benefits schemes) amounted to approximately HK\$551,000,000 (2022: HK\$704,000,000), accounting for 32% (2022: 28%) of its revenue.
 The Group will continue to monitor the market situation and consolidate its human resources and labour structure in order to utilise manpower more efficiently and enhance operational productivity.

-The Group has always placed great importance on enhancing and optimising our human resources and considers that competitive remuneration is an essential factor that motivates employees at all levels to be dedicated to their work and to provide customers with high-quality products and services.
+The Group has always placed great importance on enhancing and optimising our human resources and considers that offering competitive remuneration is essential to recruit and retain talents, incentivising them to dedicate to work and commit to establishing a worldclass enterprise that provides customers with high-quality products and services, thereby helping customers to thrive and share their achievements with the Group.
 The Group's employees are remunerated according to industry benchmarks, prevailing market conditions, their experiences and performance.
-The Group's remuneration policies and packages are reviewed by the Remuneration Committee of the Company on a regular basis.
-Discretionary bonus and share options may be awarded to eligible employees with reference to individual performance and the Group's business performance.
-The Group also provides employees with other benefits including annual leave, medical insurance, education subsidies and contributions to retirement benefits schemes or Mandatory Provident Fund Schemes.
-The Group recognises the importance of having high caliber employees.
-Therefore, the Group will continue to offer appropriate training programs to employees at all levels and positions on an ongoing basis so as to improve staff's quality to better cope with the future development of the Group.
+The Group's remuneration policies and packages are regularly reviewed by the Remuneration Committee of the Company.
+Discretionary bonus and share options may be awarded to eligible employees who contributed to the success of the Group.
+The Group also provides employees with other benefits including annual leave, medical insurance, education subsidies and contributions to retirement benefit schemes or Mandatory Provident Fund Schemes.
+The Group recognises the importance of having high calibre employees.
+Therefore, the Group will continue to offer appropriate training programmes for employees across all levels and positions on an ongoing basis, in order to improve staff's quality to better cope with the Group's future development.
+Our highly capable management team is committed to navigating us through the unprecedented challenges.
+With team leadership and crisis management in place, the Group has successfully dealt with the difficulties in the business environment over the last few years.